-TASK FIVE: LINK IT Make a list of quotations from 'A Christmas Carol' that link to the adjective 'cordial'.
+TASK FOUR: USE IT TASK FIVE: LINK IT

+Can you use the following words in a sentence? cordial, cordially, cordiality Make a list of quotations from 'A Christmas Carol' that link to the adjective 'cordial'.

+1.

+2.

+3.

 ACTIVITY FOURTEEN: Stave Two quotations